 Types of Therapy

-In order to make sure each person has optimal choices for help, we offer multiple types of therapy.
+To make sure each person has optimal choices for help, we offer multiple types of therapy.
 They address needs related to both improving mental health and overcoming addiction.
+Some can be done one-on-one while others can be done in small group settings.
 The types of therapy we offer at our dual diagnosis treatment centers in Tucson include:

-Cognitive Behavioral Therapy (CBT): CBT teaches people to recognize distorted thoughts and unhealthy behavior patterns.
-They can then develop problem-solving skills that help them improve in both areas.
+Cognitive Behavioral Therapy (CBT): CBT teaches people to recognize distorted thoughts and unhealthy behavior patterns that keep them rooted in a cycle of a dual diagnosis.
+They can then develop problem-solving skills that help them resist relapse and make better choices.

 Dialectical Behavioral Therapy (DBT): Similar to CBT, DBT assists in helping people regulate their emotions, understand their situations better, and change unhealthy behaviors.

-Holistic Therapy: This type of therapy addresses the need to heal a person’s mind, body, and spirit simultaneously.
+Holistic Therapy: The holistic type of therapy addresses the need to heal a person’s mind, body, and spirit simultaneously.
+This proves helpful for both healing from a mental illness and overcoming addiction.

-Group Therapy: This allows people going through similar events to gather together and offer and receive support.
+Group Therapy: This allows people who experience dual diagnosis to gather together and offer and receive peer support among those who truly understand each other’s experiences.

-Family Therapy: Families can learn to understand what dual diagnosis is about and learn to support their loved ones in their recovery.
+Family Therapy: Families can learn to understand what dual diagnosis is about and discover effective ways to support their loved ones in their recovery.

 Benefits of Our Tucson, AZ Dual Diagnosis Treatment Centers